 My research focuses on Renaissance literature and art history, and deals with the intersection of text and image during the early modern period.
-My current research project focuses on the ways in which representations of Queen Elizabeth I serve to construct English ideas of female authority.
+My current research focuses on the ways in which representations of Queen Elizabeth I serve to construct English ideas of female authority.
 In particular, I analyze the relationship between the representations of the queen by artists, writers and politicians and those representations over which Elizabeth herself exercised some degree of control and agency: her verse and her speeches as well as her progresses and other public displays.
 My interests also include twentieth- and twenty-first-century popular interpretations of early modern literature and history as well as in Elizabethan and Jacobean drama, and I recently became the webmaster for the Queen Elizabeth I Society.

 My teaching interests tend to reflect my research interests: I frequently teach such courses as Shakespeare, Tudor literature, Stuart literature, and the first semester of the British literature survey.
 I have also developed and taught courses on tragedy, gender studies, critical theory, revenge drama, Christopher Marlowe, and Elizabeth I.

 I currently serve as chair of the department of English and Literature.
 I served as Associate Writing Program Administrator for the English Department from 2008 - 2012, and was director of the 2011 London Study Abroad Program.